manpreetmehal/Shift-Schedular/README.md

 # Shift-Schedular
-Its a capstone project on which we are working.
+Its a capstone project on which i am working for this semester.

 Project By :- Manpreet Kaur